klarma/TODO-LIST/README.md

 ## Description

 The TODO-LIST application is a simple but very practical project based on js.
-It contains *BEM, Grid, ES6+ features: const, let, blocks, arrow functions*.
-I don't use more advanced solutions but instead ** I pay attention to details when writing the code and the ability to work in accordance with good practices **.
+It contains *ES6+ features: const, let, blocks, arrow functions*.
+I don't use more advanced solutions but instead **I pay attention to details when writing the code and the ability to work in accordance with good practices**.
 The correctness of my work is supervised by [Krzysztof Dąbrowski](https://www.linkedin.com/in/dabrowskisoftware) - an experienced Senior Software Engineer.

+## Used technologies

+- Semantic HTML
+- CSS
+- BEM naming
+- Media queries
+- Grid
+- Flexbox
+- ES6+ features
+- Immutability

 ## How to use